Hakea obliqua: Taxonomy and naming

 This species was first described by Robert Brown in 1810 and published the description in Transactions of the Linnean Society London.
 The specific epithet obliqua is derived from the Latin obliquus - "oblique, referring to the nectar gland which is on a slant from the flower axis".

 Distribution and habitat

 Hakea obliqua is found in southern Western Australia from the Stirling Range to Albany area to Israelite Bay and inland to Pingrup.
-Grows in heath and scrubland on sand and sandy loam.
+It grows in heath and scrubland on sand and sandy loam.

 Conservation status

 Hake obliqua is classified as "not threatened" by the Western Australian Government.